-EPASD recognizes the importance of ongoing inspection of pipes to prevent failures that may be caused by a number of factors, including condition and age; about half of EPASD pipes were at least 40 years old as of 2015, and constructed with vitrified clay pipe with older manholes mostly constructed of brick and mortar.326
+EPASD recognizes the importance of ongoing inspection of pipes to prevent failures that may be caused by a number of factors, including condition and age; about half of EPASD pipes were at least 40 years old as of 2015, and constructed with vitrified clay pipe with older manholes mostly constructed of brick and mortar.
+328

-EPASD has taken important steps to update its 2015 Capital Improvement Program (CIP), conducting recent hydraulic modeling and proposing improvements to address deficiencies and needs.327 Hydraulic modeling adheres to best practices that recommend preparation of a System Evaluation and Capacity Assurance Plan "...to assure that the collection system has adequate hydraulic capacity to convey dry and peak wet weather flows through the system to the ultimate disposal point without upset or discharge to the environment or private property."328
+EPASD has taken important steps to update its 2015 Capital Improvement Program (CIP), conducting recent hydraulic modeling and proposing improvements to address deficiencies and needs.
+Hydraulic modeling adheres to best practices that recommend preparation of a System Evaluation and Capacity Assurance Plan "...to assure that the collection system has adequate hydraulic capacity to convey dry and peak wet weather flows through the system to the ultimate disposal point without upset or discharge to the environment or private property."

 Addressing system capacity issues is essential to protect the health and safety of existing residents and property served by EPASD.
 Planning for future development helps to reduce ratepayers' costs to fix current system deficiencies by leveraging grants, low-interest State loans and development funding.
 As noted in this MSR, the EPASD 2018 Capacity Charge Study emphasizes "...the principle that agencies and their customers benefit from economies of scale by building infrastructure sized to meet projected future demands, which results in a lower average cost per unit of capacity than if infrastructure was built on a piecemeal basis as growth occurs."
-329
+331

-Thoughtful implementation of planned development also brings new rate revenues (net of increased operating costs) to improve services and potentially reduce costs to EPASD ratepayers - it is expected that EPASD operating costs to serve new development will continue to be less than the revenues received, as is the case with existing development.
-Carefully managed development would increase impact fees and other revenues to the City of East Palo Alto for improved infrastructure and enhanced public services to East Palo Alto residents.
-This MSR recommends that new development pay for the
+Thoughtful implementation of planned development also brings new rate revenues (net of increased operating costs) to improve services and potentially reduce costs to EPASD ratepayers - it is expected that EPASD operating costs to serve new development will continue to be less than the revenues

-326 EPASD 2015 Master Plan Update, March 2015, Freyer & Laureta Inc., pg.
+&lt;sup>328 EPASD 2015 Master Plan Update, March 2015, Freyer & Laureta Inc., pg.
 23 and Table 2-1.

-327 Addendum to the March 2015 East Palo Alto Sanitary District Master Plan Update, Freyer & Laureta Inc., Final - April 28, 2021.
+Addendum to the March 2015 East Palo Alto Sanitary District Master Plan Update, Freyer & Laureta Inc., Final - April 28, 2021.

-328 A Guide for Developing and Updating of Sewer System Management Plans (SSMPs), Sept.
+&lt;sup>330 A Guide for Developing and Updating of Sewer System Management Plans (SSMPs), Sept.
 2015, pg.
 61.